 The Manuel Antonio National Park is one of those places that we can consider a mix of what really represents tourism in Costa Rica.
 Here you can find a very lush-beautiful tropical rainforest, lots of wildlife and one of the most beautiful beaches of the world!

-First, it is very easy to see wild animals there, actually, I cannot think of other place in Costa Rica where one can see monkeys so often and so close, because literally, you could touch the monkeys if you wanted to do it, although, I never recommend to touch a wild animal of any kind because you never know how they are going to react… The reason why is so easy to see wild animals here, is because the park is very small (is actually the smallest of the 28 national parks of the country), made of only 1,983 hectares (4,957 acres), that are isolated from other protected lands, therefore, the animals are abundant and never get out of the park-area, because is surrounded by agricultural farms where the wild animals don’t travel through.
+It is very easy to see wildlife there, actually, I cannot think of other place in Costa Rica where one can see monkeys so often and so close, because literally, you could touch the monkeys if you wanted to do it, although, I never recommend to touch a wild animal of any kind because you never know how they are going to react… The reason why is so easy to see wildlife here, is because the Manuel Antonio National Park is very small (is actually the smallest of the 28 national parks of the country), made of only 1,983 hectares (4,957 acres), that are isolated from other protected lands, therefore, wildlife is abundant and never get out of the park-area, because is surrounded by agricultural farms where the wild animals don’t travel through.

 The beauty of the Manuel Antonio National Park beaches is unique; there you can enjoy of a contrast between white sand beaches and a lush-green rainforest in the background.
 This is a sight not very common to find, in fact, this park was in the Forbes top-10 most beautiful national parks of 2011.

 Because of the incredible natural beauty of the whole area, even outside Manuel Antonio National Park, one can enjoy of the best views of Costa Rica from the many restaurants or hotels that have been built up on the hills, from where you can get panoramic views of the jungles, the ocean, the many small isles and the peninsula of the national park called “Punta Catedral”.